pillairamdas/CIFAR10_kNN/README.md

-# CIFAR10 classification using k Nearest Neighbor classifier
+# Classifying CIFAR10 data set using k Nearest Neighbor classifier

 Classify the test images in the CIFAR10 data set using the clustering algorithm k Nearest Neighbor.
 We also perform k-fold cross validation to identify the best k hyper-parameter to produce the best accuracy on the data set.